Alcohol law: Alcohol-related crime

 Alcohol-related crime refers to criminal activities that involve alcohol use as well as violations of regulations covering the sale or use of alcohol; in other words, activities violating the alcohol laws.
 Some crimes are uniquely tied to alcohol, such as public intoxication or underage drinking, while others are simply more likely to occur together with alcohol consumption.
 Underage drinking and drunk driving are the most prevalent alcohol-specific offenses in the United States and a major problem in many, if not most, countries worldwide.
 Similarly, arrests for alcohol-related crimes constitute a high proportion of all arrests made by police in the U.S. and elsewhere.

 Taxation and regulation of production

 In most countries, the commercial production of alcoholic beverages requires a license from the government, which then levies a tax upon these beverages.
 In many countries, alcoholic beverages may be produced in the home for personal use without a license or tax.

 Taxation

 Alcoholic beverages are subject to excise taxes.
 Additionally, they fall under different jurisdiction than other consumables in many countries, with highly specific regulations and licensing on alcohol content, methods of production, and retail and restaurant sales.
 Alcohol tax is an excise tax, and while a sin tax or demerit tax, is a significant source of revenue for governments.
 The U.S. government collected $5.8 billion in 2009.
 In history, the Whiskey Rebellion was caused by the introduction of an alcohol tax to fund the newly formed U.S. federal government.
 Pigou listed alcohol taxes as an example Pigouvian tax.

+Minimum price

+As taxation, minimum unit pricing is an effective measure to reduce alcohol consumption and harms.
+It mostly affects heaviest consumers from deprived groups, thus reducing health inequalities.
+It has been successfully implemented by several countries.